r04nx/obsidian/AWS Site to Site VPN.md

 let us begin
 to simulte the on prem application we will use the Notu a note taking app in the python flask developed and designed by me which will be using the postgres database running in the aws cloud on ec2 and we will establish a vpn connection between these microservice

+the following are some screenshots of the application

 let us check if there are any available vpc in my aws account there are none as shown in the following screenshot when i runthe commnd aws ec2 describe-vpcs